splix/garfa/docs/querying.markdown

 Query
 -----

-YOu have direct access to Objectify's Query, by using two following methods:
+You have direct access to Objectify's Query, by using two following methods:
  * .findFirst {}
  * .findAll {}